-There are three types of output keys that can be used in FME Server to allow flexibility, creating dynamic automation workflows, they are: Event Keys, User Keys and Automation Writer Keys.
+There are three types of output keys that can be used in FME Flow to allow flexibility, creating dynamic automation workflows, they are: Event Keys, User Keys and Automation Writer Keys.

 Event Keys are predefined output keys that are specific to the Trigger, Action and External action types in an Automation.
 These can be used to create dynamic workflows, by processing event information as it arrives in real-time, such as a file path from the Directory Watch Action.